 Last night, I finally got to see the last of the “Harry Potter” movies.
 The film has been open here for a week but most venues were only showing the version dubbed into French.
 A “Version Original” (original soundtrack plus subtitles in German and French) opened in Montreux but only in 3D.

-I’ve been resisting 3D for two reasons: it seems to me to be a solution looking for a problem, and I wasn’t sure I would be able to see it; in real life I don’t really have binocular vision so 2D movies are actually comforting.
+I’ve been resisting 3D for two reasons: it seems to me to be a solution looking for a problem, and I wasn’t sure I would be able to see it; in real life, I don’t really have binocular vision so 2D movies are actually comforting.
 It turned out that the glasses corrected for the distortion of the image by the 3D technology but I could not see any difference from normal 2D movies.

 I agreed with the decision to make the seventh book in two parts.
 I would have preferred to have them released simultaneously so that I could have watched them back to back.
-I watched the DVD version of Part One before going to the cinema and was annoyed to find that the powerful scene at the beginning, in which Voldemort tortures ans kills a Hogwarts Professor of Muggle Studies, had been edited so that it was shorter and missed most of the emotional impact of Voldemort’s behaviour on the Death-Eaters.
+I watched the DVD version of Part One before going to the cinema and was annoyed to find that the powerful scene at the beginning, in which Voldemort tortures and kills a Hogwarts Professor of Muggle Studies, had been edited so that it was shorter and missed most of the emotional impact of Voldemort’s behaviour on the Death-Eaters.

-“Harry Potter and the Deathly Hallows Part 2” was wonderful: great acting, great story telling, believable special effects, and the strength of will to stay faithful to what was a very long and challenging book.
+“Harry Potter and the Deathly Hallows Part 2” was wonderful: great acting, great storytelling, believable special effects, and the strength of will to stay faithful to what was a very long and challenging book.

-I’ve been a Harry Potter fan since 1998 when, based on word of mouth recommendations, I picked up the first two books, “The Philosopher’s Stone” and “The Chamber of Secrets”, together.
-After that I was hooked.
-I was one of the many who pre-ordered the hard back versions of the books from “The Prisoner of Azkaban” onwards.
+I’ve been a Harry Potter fan since 1998 when based on word of mouth recommendations, I picked up the first two books, “The Philosopher’s Stone” and “The Chamber of Secrets”, together.
+After that, I was hooked.
+I was one of the many who pre-ordered the hardback versions of the books from “The Prisoner of Azkaban” onwards.